CHANGES-UM/BLG_grow_curation/README.md

-# BLG_grow_curation
+# data_curation_examples
-bluegill grow card data cleaning

-This repository contains code used for cleaning and combining data from the bluegill grow workflow that was transcribe via volunteers on the Zooniverse platform.
+This repository contains code used for cleaning and combining data from the bluegill grow workflow that was transcribe via volunteers on the Zooniverse platform as well as a tutorial on how to match museum data to historical data.

 The following scripts are in this repository:
 blg_grow_cleaning.R - code used for cleaning and joining data from Zooniverse output